 New Book Releases for the Week of April 8, 2025

-Choosing the right book at the right moment can change your life or benefit your organization.
-We help you find your next great read by highlighting four recently released titles each week.
+Finding the right book at the right time can transform your life or your organization.
+As expert booksellers, we help you discover your next great read by showcasing four recently released titles each week.

-Gabbi’s pick: Every Purchase Matters: How Fair Trade Farmers, Companies, and Consumers Are Changing the World by Paul Rice, PublicAffairs
+Gabbi’s pick: Every Purchase Matters: How Fair Trade Farmers, Companies, and Consumers Are Changing the World by Paul Rice, published by PublicAffairs

 We all have the power to change the world through the products we buy.
 This simple premise has driven the growth of the conscious consumer movement for decades.
 Indeed, what started with a handful of niche sustainability brands has exploded into the mainstream with labels like Organic, Non-GMO, and Fair Trade Certified now adorning products in major retailers across the country.